Dwn96/forwardingcommsdemo/README.md

         npm run dev

 # Introduction
-This repo holds a client and server app which exchange encrypted payloads by making use of websockets and http POST to the server.
-This client-server pair demonstrates practical use of asymmetric-key cryptography for secure end to end communication, port forwarding over TCP and HTTP; and REST API development
+This repo holds a client and server pair which exchange encrypted payloads over HTTP and websockets.
+This project demonstrates practical use of asymmetric-key cryptography for secure end to end communication, port forwarding over TCP and HTTP; and REST API development

 ## Server
 The server application is a REST API that has been decoupled into the following layers: